 The particular role played by the director and committee members will vary with the individuals concerned, but in every case it is understood that the role of advisors and committee members is to assist candidates in achieving the objectives of the research, and not simply to judge the final product.
 Some directors and committee members may want to see every successive draft of every chapter; others may prefer to see a completed draft of several chapters before offering comments.
 A director may advise the candidate to make revisions before soliciting comments from other committee members.
-The candidate, director and committee member should discuss their mutual expectations fully and freely.
+The candidate, director or committee member should discuss their mutual expectations fully and freely.
 A director or committee member should make every effort to turn around a submitted piece of work promptly.
-When this is not possible, the faculty member should set realistic and reasonable expectations about how frequently and how rapidly he or she will provide comments of the director and other readers.
+When this is not possible, the faculty member should set realistic and reasonable expectations about how frequently and how rapidly he or she will provide comments on draft material.
+Similarly, the candidate should be responsive to the comments of the director and other readers.
 In cases where a candidate disagrees with comments by the advisor and committee, the issue should be discussed openly and constructively between them.